cosmos/developer-portal/tutorials/1-tech-terms/index.md

 Let's dive right into it.

-## The Interchain
+## The interchain

-**The Interchain** refers to _the network of application-specific blockchains_ built with the Interchain Stack and inter-connected through the Inter-Blockchain Communication Protocol (IBC).
+**The interchain** refers to _the network of application-specific blockchains_ built with the Interchain Stack and inter-connected through the Inter-Blockchain Communication Protocol (IBC).

 <HighlightBox type="info">

-In case you stumble across the term Cosmos, please be aware that **the Interchain** used to be known as Cosmos.
-The terms "Cosmos", "Interchain Ecosystem", and "Interchain" can be understood as synonymous.
+In case you stumble across the term "Cosmos", please be aware that **the interchain** used to be known as Cosmos.
+The terms "Cosmos", "interchain ecosystem", and "interchain" can be understood as synonymous.

 </HighlightBox>

 ### The Interchain Stack

-The various tools available to Interchain developers can be referred to collectively as the **Interchain Stack**.
+The various tools available to interchain developers can be referred to collectively as the **Interchain Stack**.

 <HighlightBox type="info">

-Tools within the Interchain Stack, which contain "Cosmos" in their name will remain unchanged by current terminology changes, such as the **Cosmos SDK** and **CosmWasm**.
+Tools within the Interchain Stack which contain "Cosmos" in their name will remain unchanged by current terminology changes, such as the **Cosmos SDK** and **CosmWasm**.
 Any chain built with the Cosmos SDK can typically be referred to as "a Cosmos chain" or "appchain".

 </HighlightBox>

 ### Cosmos Hub

-The Cosmos Hub is a chain that serves as an economic hub of the Interchain and service provider to other Cosmos chains.
+The Cosmos Hub is a chain that serves as an economic hub of the interchain and service provider to other Cosmos chains.
 Built with the Interchain Stack, the Hub is home to the ATOM token, Interchain Security, and builders of the Cosmos SDK, CometBFT, and IBC.

 ## Light client daemon (LCD)